 Original certificate of entrepreneurial status U 70 (German) (proof of tax identification number)

 The Austrian tax office only accepts original invoices complying with provisions on issuing invoices as well as the provisions on input tax deduction.
-Find out more here.
+Find out more about "Deduction of Import of VAT in Specific Cases".